-Total s106 agreements for financial contributions allocated but not spent in the reported year
+s106 agreements for financial contributions allocated but not spent before the reported year

-This section contains information on developer contributions which have been or will be allocated by Canterbury City Council and external parties.
+This section contains information on developer contributions which have been allocated by Canterbury City Council and external parties.

-- 5.23.
-These external parties include Kent County Council, East Kent SAMMS, North Kent SAMMS and the NHS Kent and Medway Clinical Commissioning Group. - 5.24.
+- 5.21.
+These external parties include Kent County Council, East Kent SAMMS, North Kent SAMMS and the NHS Kent and Medway Clinical Commissioning Group (Health). - 5.22.
 Contributions for these external organisations are counted as allocated, as per the definition of 'allocated' on page 4.